kylestetz/CLNDR/README.md

 Internet Explorer Issues
 ========================

 If you're planning on supporting IE8 and below, you'll have to be careful about version dependencies.
-You'll need the jQuery 1.10.x branch for IE support, and if you're taking advantage of the `constraints` feature you'll need to use a version of moment.js less than or equal to `2.1.0`.
+You'll need the jQuery 1.10.x branch for IE support, and if you're taking advantage of the `constraints` feature you'll need to use a version of moment.js `<=2.1.0` or `>=2.5.1`.

 Todo
 ====